OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 Parted can adjust the size of the partition.
 Note that when parted adjusts the mounted partition, it will not affect the data in the partition.
 But be sure to unmount the partition first, and then resize the partition, otherwise there will be problems with the data.
 In addition, the partition to be resized must have established a file system (formatted), otherwise an error will be reported.

-Take resizing the /dev/vdb1 partition as an example:
+Take resizing the /dev/vdb1 partition as an example

 1. Unmount the partition
 ```